 In Texas, housing programs that serve individuals with disabilities must comply with the Integrated Housing Rule.
 The rule was adopted in 2003 to help ensure that people with disabilities can live in integrated communities alongside individuals without disabilities.
 The rule requires that:

 - Large housing developments with 50 units or more set aside no more than 18 percent of units for people with disabilities

 - Small housing developments with fewer than 50 units set aside no more than 36 percent of units for people with disabilities

-Permanent supportive housing (PSH) is permanent, affordable housing linked to a range of support services that enable vulnerable tenants, especially people who experience chronic homelessness, to live independently and participate in community life.
+Permanent supportive housing is long-term, affordable housing linked to a range of support services geared to enable tenants, especially those who experience chronic homelessness, to live independently and participate in community life.
 PSH is a cost-effective, evidence-based practice that is a key component in promoting recovery for people with behavioral health conditions.

-According to SAMHSA, the core elements of permanent supportive housing are:
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the core elements of permanent supportive housing are:

 - Available services and supports

 No PSH project is assumed to be able to offer all of these core elements, but the extent to which they are able to do so tends to predict whether the project will be successful.